JacobMarshall0/Csharp-FileComparison/README.md

-# OOP-Assignment-2
+# C# File Comparison tool
-implementation of git diff in c#
+very basic implementation of git diff in c# indicates if files contain the same data